 Did God Really Say …

-The startlingly obvious fact that Eve was OK conversing with a serpent tells us more was going on than we realize.
-The word translated serpent literally means enchanter so what we know about a serpent’s appearance was learned after its judgement.
+The startlingly obvious fact that Eve was okay conversing with a serpent tells us more was going on than we realize.
+The word translated serpent literally means enchanter so what we know about a serpent’s appearance was learned after its judgment.
 I can’t imagine any man or woman being comfortable talking with a snake today.
 The serpent’s first question formed the basis for all man’s disobedience ever since.
 It sounds so reasonable but think of all the undermining of His word that begins with that phrase.

-There Is A Way That Seems Right To Man But In The End It Leads To Death (Prov.
+There Is A Way That Seems Right To Man But In The End, It Leads To Death (Prov.
 14:12)